Naval Base Ventura County: US Coast Guard tenant command

 On 27 July 2021, the Coast Guard broke ground on the construction of a new facility to "transition the site from its current, semi-permanent Forward Operating Base Point Mugu to the full-service air station".
 Vice Admiral Michael F. McAllister, then commander of USCG Pacific Area stated, “We’re excited to break ground to re-establish a permanent air station.
 The new air station in Ventura will enhance critical mission capabilities, allowing us to better serve this critical area.”
 McAllister also said that CGAS Ventura would be the first air station stood up by the Coast Guard in more than 25 years.

-Completed at a cost of $70 million dollars with a 43,000 square foot hangar and a 12,000 square foot administration facility, the new Air Station Ventura quietly began operations in spring 2024 with Commander Amanda Sardone as its first CO.
+Completed at a cost of $70 million with a 43,000 square foot hangar and a 12,000 square foot administration facility, the new Air Station Ventura quietly began operations in spring 2024 with Commander Amanda Sardone as its first CO.
 The hangar facility features four bays, shops, and storage for an all MH-60T helicopter squadron, as the USCG phases out its MH-65 Dolphin fleet.
 An untimely off-duty casualty of a member of the station crew resulted in the postponement of the official opening ceremony in recognition of their fallen brother.
 The commissioning ceremony was held on 13 November 2024.